 What You Can Do Now

 We know that dealing with an accident that causes injuries can be difficult.
 That is why we want to help.
-At the SMA Law Group, our knowledgeable and experienced team will work to secure the compensation you need for all of your accident-related expenses.
+At the SMT Legal, our knowledgeable and experienced team will work to secure the compensation you need for all of your accident-related expenses.
 This can include:

 - Medical bills